Media Contact: Heather Nezich, Manager, Communications, ASE, 248.223.8040, email@example.com

 About the American Society of Employers (ASE) – a Centennial Organization

 ASE is Michigan’s largest employer association and the premier resource for HR excellence.
-ASE is a non-profit, mission-based, membership organization – everything we do is based on the needs of members and to drive the success of their organizations.
+ASE is a non-profit, membership organization – everything we do is based on the needs of members and to drive the success of their organizations.
 ASE strengthens organization’s HR departments by offering member benefits and discounted services that span the entire employee lifecycle including recruitment, engagement, development, and retention while minimizing compliance risk.
 Learn more about ASE at www.aseonline.org.